chaos-mesh/chaos-mesh/doc/dev_hello_world.md

 ## Run Chaos

 You are almost there.
-In this step, we will pull the image and apply it for testing.
+In this step, you will pull the image and apply it for testing.

 **Note:**